-Yesterday I got back from a lovely vacation with my dear Hans-Jacob.
+Yesterday I got back from a lovely vacation in Italy.
 We spent five wonderful days in Montalcino in Tuscany, a paradise for a sommelier and adventurer like me.
 Montalcino is a city with a long and fascinating history.
 The hill has probably been settled since Etruscan times.
 It is mention in historical documents in 814 AD suggests there was a church here in the 9th century, most likely built by monks associated with the nearby Abbey of Sant’Antimo.

 During the late Middle Ages, it was an independent commune with considerable importance owing to its location on the old Via Francigena, the main road between France and Rome, but increasingly Montalcino came under the sway of the larger and more aggressive city of Siena.
 Once Siena had been conquered by Florence under the rule of the Medici family in 1555, Montalcino held out for almost four years, but ultimately fell to the Florentine until the Grand Duchy of Tuscany was amalgamated into a united Italy in 1861.